-The monitor has several preset modes which can be used directly or modified as necessary.
+The monitor has several preset modes which can be used directly, or modified as necessary.
 These presets are:

 - sRGB

-- AdobeRGB1
+- AdobeRGB

-- DCI1
+- DCI

 - REC-BT709

-- DICOM2
+- DICOM

 - High Brightness

 - Full

-In addition to the preset modes, there are 5 Custom Picture Modes which can be fully configured and saved with a unique name (containing up to 13 characters).
+In addition to the preset modes, there are 3 or 5 (depending on the monitor model) special Custom Picture Modes which can be fully customized and given a custom name of up to 13 characters.
 The custom name will be shown on the Picture Mode selection buttons in MultiProfiler, and on the monitor's OSD for easy identification and selection.

 These Custom Picture Modes feature all of the configurable color characteristics listed above, and can also be used to create modes that emulate the output of printers.
 Emulating the output of a printer requires a three-dimensional Look-Up-Table (3D LUT) that modifies the color response of the monitor to mimic that of the printer.
 MultiProfiler can create a 3D LUT of a particular printer by using an ICC/ColorSync profile of the device.
-See "Print Emulation" on page 37 for more information.
+See the Print Emulation section for more information.

-1 Not available on the PA231W, P232W, or P241W models.
+^{} not available on the MultiSync PA231W, P232W or P241W models.

-2 Shown as "DICOM Sim" on the P212, PA231W, and P232W models.
+^{} shown as DICOM Sim on the MultiSync PA231W and P232W models.